vricop/oscala.nl-coding-challenge/README.md

 ## Additional modules used

 - **sass**: dependency for petricorcss
-- **petricorcss**: for working faster when designin components with css
+- **petricorcss**: for working faster when designing components with css
 - **purgecss**: to removed unused css

 ## Techniques used